cyberworm-uk/dohot-service/README.md

 Optionally, `doh-front` (container image for [`doh-server`](https://github.com/DNSCrypt/doh-server)) can be used so that the pihole can be configured as a DOH server directly by end user devices (see the [`README`](https://github.com/guest42069/dohot-service/blob/main/doh-server/README.md)).

-Further optionally, as of Arti 1.1.10 it's not capable of listening on arbitrary ports (previously restricted to localhost) which means it's now suitable for deployment in containers.
+Further optionally, as of Arti 1.1.10 it's now capable of listening on arbitrary ports (previously restricted to localhost) which means it's now suitable for deployment in containers.

 Replace the existing tor proxy image with an equivalent [`ghcr.io/guest42069/arti:latest`](https://github.com/guest42069/tortainer#arti) if you want to use the experimental rust tor client.